Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 ## [](#header-3)AUDIT:

-To be honest, I don't know why this vulnerability exists until now.
+To be honest, I don't understand why this vulnerability exists until now.
 Perhaps it's because previous researchers haven't discovered how it can be exploited (when I was researching this sink, I was also hesitant about whether there was an exact path for malicious payloads to reach the sink)

 Let's get start: There are several functions mentioned below.
 Let me first explain their uses:
-sub_10B3F8: The entrance of "unmount_qdff", Here in after referred to as "unmount_qdff"
+`sub_10B3F8`: The entrance of "unmount_qdff", Here in after referred to as `unmount_qdff`
-sub_10B350: Function used to unmount qdff
+`sub_10B350`: Function used to unmount qdff
-sub_BE8B4: Used to determine whether qdff is loaded and decide whether to call sub_10B350.
+`sub_BE8B4`: Used to determine whether qdff is loaded and decide whether to call `sub_10B350`.
 This is the first function that needs to be bypass
-Delete_QDFF_Share: Used to determine whether the qdff unmount is successful and decide whether to call sprintf.
+`Delete_QDFF_Share`: Used to determine whether the qdff unmount is successful and decide whether to call sprintf.
 This is the second function that needs to be bypass

-There is a sprintf was found in the function: "sub_10B350", and the "sub_10B350" is called by "unmount_qdff", The "unmount_qdff" retrieves the value of parameter "share" and assigns it to the variable a1 and checks whether qdff has been mounted into the system and unmount the qdff
+There is a sprintf was found in the function: `sub_10B350`, and the `sub_10B350` is called by `unmount_qdff`, The `unmount_qdff` retrieves the value of parameter "share" and assigns it to the variable a1 and checks whether qdff has been mounted into the system and unmount the qdff

-Further searching for the string, we can find that the code snippet for "unmount_qdff" is located in "share.cgi" (In fact, share.cgi is a soft link of utilRequest.cgi, and the one that is actually analyzed is utilRequest.cgi)
+Further searching for the string, we can find that the code snippet for `unmount_qdff` is located in "share.cgi" (In fact, share.cgi is a soft link of utilRequest.cgi, and the one that is actually analyzed is utilRequest.cgi)

 ![/image/resources/1.png](/image/resources/qts_12.png)

-A standard POST request that can enter "unmount_qdff" interface is as follows
+A standard POST request that can enter `unmount_qdff` interface is as follows

 ```http
 POST /cgi-bin/filemanager/utilRequest.cgi?func=unmount_qdff&sid={YOUR_SID} HTTP/1.1